 “Despite progress, one person still dies every 40 seconds from suicide,” notes WHO’s director-general, Dr. Tedros Adhanom Ghebreyesus.

-Of all the countries in the world, only 38 have a national suicide prevention strategy, according to a WHO report from 2018, which is not enough.
+Of all the countries in the world, only 38 have a national suicide prevention strategy, according to a WHO

 “Every death is a tragedy for family, friends, and colleagues.
 Yet suicides are preventable.
 We call on all countries to incorporate proven suicide prevention strategies into national health and education programs in a sustainable way,” Dr. Ghebreyesus continues.